 What is the Cedar LNG Project?

 The Cedar LNG Project (Project) is a proposed floating liquefied natural gas (FLNG) facility in Kitimat, British Columbia, Canada, within the traditional territory of the Haisla Nation.
-The Project is strategically positioned to leverage Canada’s abundant natural gas supply and BC’s growing liquefied natural gas (LNG) infrastructure to produce industry-leading low carbon, low-cost Canadian LNG for new overseas markets.
+The Project is strategically positioned to leverage Canada’s abundant natural gas supply and BC’s growing liquefied natural gas (LNG) infrastructure to produce industry-leading low-carbon, low-cost Canadian LNG for new overseas markets.
 By using an innovative design philosophy that fits the facility into the local environment, the Cedar LNG Project will minimize the impact to the local environment while creating value for customers and prosperity for both the Haisla Nation and the region.

 How does the facility work?

-Natural gas, which is the same gas that is used to heat homes and businesses throughout British Columbia, will be delivered to the Project site through an approximately eight-kilometre-long pipeline that connects to a Coastal GasLink pipeline metering station.
+Natural gas, which is the same gas that is used to heat homes and businesses throughout British Columbia, will be delivered to the Project site through an approximately eight-kilometre-long pipeline that connects to the Coastal GasLink pipeline.
 At the Project site, the natural gas will be treated and chilled to -162ºC, which changes it from a gas to a liquid.
 The LNG will then be loaded onto an LNG carrier, about once every seven to 10 days or up to 50 times a year.
 Each LNG carrier will travel through Douglas Channel to Hecate Straight, using the existing deep-water shipping lane, on its way to customers in the Asia Pacific.